 114 Muiz Li Din Allah (0.3 km from Qalawun Complex)

-Within 200 metres from Bab Zuweila gateLe Riad Hotel de Charme has spacious Oriental suites with private balconies facing El Darb El Asfar.
+Within 984 feet from Bab El Fetouh gateLe Riad Hotel de Charme has spacious Oriental suites with private balconies facing El Darb El Asfar.
 It has a rooftop garden with panoramic views of Cairo.

-10 Al Aded Street Off Of Mansouria (0.6 km from Qalawun Complex)
+10 Al Aded St Off Of Mansouria El D (0.6 km from Qalawun Complex)

 2 Marouf First Floor.
 (1.0 km from Qalawun Complex)